kunalhiray7/emeahomechallenge-master/README.md

 Feel free to change anything that is already implemented, e.g. better directory and component structure.
 You should fix any bugs or anything that can hurt backend and frontend performance.

 # 6. Be prepared to do a pair review of the delivered codebase

+# 7. Integration Tests
+* The integration tests are implemented using [newman](https://github.com/postmanlabs/newman).
+* You can install newman globally by executing `npm install -g newman`
+* Navigate to `integration_tests` directory and execute `./integration-tests.sh`.
+The result of the integration tests will printed on the console.